MeerMusik/LinuxScripts/README.md

 1. 64-Bit IDE - 32-Bit Paths: [StartIDE32BitPaths.sh](UPP/Extras/StartIDE32BitPaths.sh)
 2. 64-Bit IDE - Default Paths: [StartIDEDefaultPaths.sh](UPP/Extras/StartIDEDefaultPaths.sh)

 I have not yet found a Solution to set up additional Environment Paths depending on Compiler usage.
-I will contact the UPP Developers and ask if there is a better Solution.
-If there is, the Files will probably later removed again from this Repository.
+If there is a better Solution long-term, the Files will probably later removed from this Repository.

 ### wxWidgets - C++ Toolkit
 Status: It was a possible Candidate to replace the Qt Framework.
 Switched to Ultimate++ instead<br>